Francesco Caracciolo (naval officer): Trial and execution

 It is doubtful whether Caracciolo should have been included in the capitulation concluded with the Republicans in the castles, as that document promised life and liberty to those who surrendered before the blockade of the forts, whereas he was arrested afterwards, but as the whole capitulation was violated, the point is immaterial.
-Moreover, the admiral's fate was decided even before his capture, because on 27 June, the British minister, Sir William Hamilton, had communicated to Nelson, Queen Mary Caroline's wish that Caracciolo should be hanged.
+Moreover, the admiral's fate was decided even before his capture; this is known because on 27 June, the British minister, Sir William Hamilton, had communicated to Nelson Mary Caroline's wish that Caracciolo should be hanged.
 As soon as he was brought on board, Nelson ordered Thurn to summon a court martial composed of Caracciolo's former officers, Thurn himself being a personal enemy of the accused.
-The court was held on board the Foudroyant, which was British territory—a most indefensible proceeding.
+The court was held on board the Foudroyant, which was British territory.

 Caracciolo was charged with high treason; he had asked to be judged by British officers, which was refused, nor was he allowed to summon witnesses in his defence.
 He was condemned to death by three votes to two, and as soon as the sentence was communicated to Nelson, the latter ordered that he should be hanged at the yard-arm of the Minerva the next morning, and his body thrown into the sea at sundown.
 Even the customary twenty-four hours respite for confession was denied him, and his request to be shot instead of hanged refused.
 The sentence was duly carried out on 30 June 1799.

 The local port of Borgo Santa Lucia nevertheless took care of Caracciolo's remains, giving him a proper funeral and burial at church of Santa Maria della Catena.
 His epitaph reads, Francesco Caracciolo, Admiral of the Republic of Naples, who fell victim of the hatred and the lack of mercy of his enemies.
 He was hanged at the mast on 29 June 1799.
 The people of Santa Lucia took it upon themselves to honour him with a Christian burial.
 The City Council of Naples, 1881.